 Enjoy slow tourism: make use of walkways and local national walking and cycle routes across the country that are open for people to use, but be mindful of others that you come across and to keep the recommended 2 metre (6ft) distance.
 If you come across others and the walking path is narrow, be patient and allow others to pass safely.

-Plan your visit: make sure you plan ahead your trip.
-Check if the business is open or whether you need to pre-book in advance and look out for businesses who are part of the 'Good to Go' scheme, and are working hard to ensure your safety and welcome.
+Plan your visit: make sure you plan ahead for your trip.
+Check if the business is open and pre-book in advance.
+Look out for businesses who are part of the 'Good to Go' scheme, and are working hard to ensure your safety and welcome.
 It's also good to know which car parks are open again, which facilities have reopened, and which places are still closed to the public before you venture out.

 Be mindful of closures: some spaces, paths and particular spots may still be closed.
 This is because staff have been unable to carry out their regular checks to ensure it's safe for visitors to use.
 If you see any closed signs, please respect these as it is not safe for you and your family to use them just now.